remorses/skema/README.md

 <h1 align="center">skema</h1>
 <h3 align="center">Single source of truth for all your types</h3>

+## Todo
+- multiple interfaces not supported in grammar

 ## Why

 Today multi-service architectures requires developers to keep in sync a lot of different services built in different languages by different teams.